gilt/kairos/README.md

     - This field can be a number, date, or named time
   - Frames have an optional name field, which is used for frame specific notifications (below)
   - Frames have an optional data field, which is passed to all notifications.
-  - Frames have an optional interval field, which if provided, will cause tick notifications periodically while the frame is active.
+  - Frames have an optional interval field, in milliseconds, which if provided, will cause tick notifications periodically while the frame is active.
   - Frames have a sync field, which is defaulted to true.
 If syncing is enabled, ticks will be synchronized to the users clock, ex:

-    If interval is 1000, and we start at 0 (hop in that timemachine), and syncing is turned off, events might fire at the following timestamps:
+    If interval is 1000, and we start at 0 (hop in that timemachine), and syncing is turned off, events might fire at the following timestamps (ms):

         0, 1015, 2035, 3205, 4310, 5425, 6445
     As you can see, we quickly wind up drifting off target.